MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/OrganizationalProfile.md

 ---
 title: OrganizationalProfile in Cloud for Sustainability shared data model
-description: The base information of the organization, for which the solution is built.
+description: The base information of the organization in Cloud for Sustainability shared data model, for which the solution is built in the Shared data model.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: lsuresh